What is Stress Really?

 Stress is a much more complex reaction than we think.
 We feel stress when our body releases an excess amount of adrenaline and cortisol.
 The extra cortisol that our bodies release is actually meant to help relieve stress, while the adrenaline causes us to physically feel the stress.
 Therefore, knowing healthy ways to deal with stress can truly benefit your overall health.

 Adrenaline causes our bodies to have an increased heart rate, increased blood pressure, and altered metabolism, to name a few.
 This is why adrenaline and cortisol are known as the stress hormones.

 Our bodies release extra stress hormones when we feel threatened.
-Specifically threats that involve our lives being in danger.
-Another term for stress is a reaction called “fight or flight”.
+Specifically, we release hormones when we feel in danger.
+Another term for stress is a reaction called “fight or flight.”
 We will either react in such a way to fight out the threat, or to simply run away.

 How you handle your threat will determine whether you are a “fight” kind of person or a “flight” kind of person.
 We are here to teach you how to be a “fight” kind of person!

 Normally, we feel stressed over things much smaller than a life or death situation.
 Things like money, jobs, and time management cause us to feel stress most often.

 This is because our nervous systems aren’t able to tell the difference between these small triggers and actual life threats.
 Basically, our bodies react the same to fear of not being able to pay a bill as it does to fear of dying.

 The more we let stress affect us, the easier it becomes for us to become stressed over even smaller things in life.
 Learning both how to control our stress and how to not become stressed as often is an important key to living a healthy life.

 According to the Holmes-Rahe Life Stress Inventory the top ten most stressful events are